Home Warranty Class Action Lawsuit Settlement

 The 2008 Abney v.
 American Home Shield lawsuit alleged that the company violated the Real Estate Settlement Procedures Act through its compensation of real estate brokers with regard to the sale and marketing of home warranties.

 American Home Shield strongly denied the allegations made in the lawsuit and chose to resolve the suit due to the potential costs in defending the case.
-Details on the resolution are available at www.abneyclassaction.com.
+Details on the resolution of this case are available at www.abneyclassaction.com.

 The Bottom Line